 Other Mothers is a life writing work-in-progress, using a hybrid form combining interview material, poetry, fiction, personal essay and collage, which I am writing for my PhD.

-The project involves creative practice as research, alongside critical approaches, to culminate in the production of a multi-subject biographical narrative of women who have become mothers through adoption, surrogacy and egg donation, and their silent partners – birth mothers, surrogates and egg donors – whose stories remain largely untold.
+The project involves creative practice as research, alongside critical approaches, to uncover the stories of women who have become mothers through adoption, surrogacy and egg donation, and their silent partners – birth mothers, surrogates and egg donors – whose stories remain largely untold.

-‘Other Mothers’ Children: Representations of the adoptive triangle in contemporary life writing’ at Writing Women’s Lives Research Conference at Bath Spa University (25-26 April 2015) run by BSU Life Writing Research Network.
+‘Other Mothers’ Children: Representations of the adoptive triangle in contemporary life writing’ at Writing Women’s Lives Research Conference, Bath Spa University (April 2015) run by BSU Life Writing Research Network.